 There are a ton of restaurants and island-inspired eats to try out.
-We personally indulged on many of the Volcano Bay exclusive eats.
-Some of our favorites were: mango BBQ pulled pork sandwich, longboard shaped Hawaiian pizza, coconut chicken curry, plantains, poke bowl, and much more.
+We personally indulged in many of the Volcano Bay exclusive eats.
+Some of our favorites were: mango BBQ pulled pork sandwich, longboard-shaped Hawaiian pizza, coconut chicken curry, plantains, poke bowl, and much more.
 There are tons of drink and snack shops throughout the park as well.
 Restaurants to check out:

 Restaurants to check out:

 Unique Food Items Exclusive To Volcano Bay

 - Dippin’ Dots Berry Breeze | Exclusive mix of blueberry and lime Dippin Dots